 Always examine the food when you buy and inspect the food that you order to be delivered.
-You could be dispatched with a spoiled batch of food which you'll have to dispose of without using.
+You could be dispatched with a spoiled batch of food that you'll have to dispose of without using.
 It's a wastage of both food & money.
 Therefore, always inspect.

 5. Prepare The Grocery List & Menu Together

-Preparing the 2 alongside will help in determining what can be cooked with whats already there and what are things you need to buy and for how many dishes in what ratios.
+Preparing the 2 alongside will help in determining what can be cooked with what's already there and what are things you need to buy and for how many dishes in what ratios.
 It manages and prepares you for an easy run.
 Also, track the popularity of your dishes.
 This will give a chance to customize the menu more often efficiently.

 6. Regulate & Keep A Check On Pantry Temperature